 Our common stock is currently listed on The Nasdaq National Market under the symbol "SNUS."
-For continued inclusion on The Nasdaq National Market, we must maintain among other requirements stockholders' equity of at least \$10.0 million, a minimum bid price of \$1.00 per share and a market value of our public float of at least \$50 million, a minimum bid price of \$1.00 per share and a market value of our public float of at least \$15.0 million.
+For continued inclusion on The Nasdaq National Market, we must maintain among other requirements stockholders' equity of at least \$10.0 million, a minimum bid price of \$1.00 per share and a market value of our public float of at least \$5.0 million; or market capitalization of at least \$50 million, a minimum bid price of \$1.00 per share and a market value of our public float of at least \$15.0 million.
 At June 30, 2005, we had \$10.4 million in stockholders' equity (\$27.0 million as adjusted to give pro forma effect to our equity financing on August 15, 2005).
 As of August 30, 2005, our market capitalization based on a closing sale price of \$4.10 was \$106.9 million and our closing bid price was \$3.90.
 In the event that we fail to satisfy the listing standards on a continuous basis, our common stock may be removed from listing on The Nasdaq National Market.
 If our common stock were delisted from The Nasdaq National Market, our common stock may be transferred to the Nasdaq SmallCap Market if we satisfy the listing criteria for the Nasdaq SmallCap Market or trading of our common stock, if any, may be conducted in the over-the-counter market in the so-called "pink sheets" or, if available, the National Association of Securities Dealer's "Electronic Bulletin Board."
 In addition, delisting from Nasdaq may subject our common stock to so-called "penny stock" rules.
-These rules impose additional sales practice market market in our common stock.
+These rules impose additional sales practice and market making requirements on broker-dealers who sell and/or make a market in such securities.
+Consequently, broker-dealers may be less willing or able to sell and/or make a market in our common stock.
 Additionally, an investor would find it more difficult to dispose of, or to obtain accurate quotations for the price of, our common stock.
 As a result of a delisting, it may become more difficult for us to raise funds through the sale of our securities.